pulkitjalan/multicache/README.md

 Most of the existing methods like `has`, `get`, `put`... will also accept an array and automatically run the relevant "Multi" function.

-## How does it work?

-For any driver that does not have an underlying `multi` method, the methods will call the non-multi version of the method for every item in the array.

-For example if we am using the `apc` driver, which does not offer its own `getMulti` method, then the `get` method will be called for every item in the array.

-Now if we are using the `memcached` driver, which does have its own `getMulti` method, then that method will be called once and the data returned.

-Currently the `MemcachedStore` and the `ArrayStore` are the only ones to offer their own `Multi` methods.
-More to come soon...

 ## Examples

 Below are a few examples of how to use the functions and what they return.